Skip to main content

 Example: (Smith & Jones, 2009).

-• 3 or more authors: Use only the first author's name followed by 'et al.' and the date in first and all subsequent references.
+• 3 or more authors: Use only the first author's name followed by 'et al.' and the date in the first and all subsequent references.

 Example: (Smith et al., 2009) OR Smith et al. (2009) found the following...

-Groups as Authors: When the author is a group (e.g. association, corporation, government entity etc.) their name is generally spelled out each time it appears in a text citation.
-If the group's name is long and there is a well known abbreviation use it in subsequent in text citations.
-Examples: 1st time: (Mothers Against Drunk Driving, 2009); Subsequent uses: (MADD, 2009).
+Groups as Authors: When the author is a group (association, corporation, government entity, etc.), their name is generally spelled out each time it appears in a text citation.
+If the group's name is long and there is a well-known abbreviation, use it in subsequent in-text citations.

 Examples: ("Comparing learning styles," 2009) OR (Learning the Alphabet, 2009).

-Multiple Works with Same Author in Same Year: If you cite multiple works with the same author(s) and date, include a lowercase letter immediately following the date.
+Multiple Works with Same Author in Same Year: If you cite numerous works with the same author(s) and date, include a lowercase letter immediately following the date.
 Start with "a" and continue in alphabetical order.

 Examples: (Winston, 2015a) OR Winston (2015a) state that...